BluuArc/bfmt-utilities/docs/modules/_buffs_geteffectname_.md

 **Returns:** *string*

-The name of the input effect if it exists; empty string otherwise
+Name of the input effect if it exists; empty string otherwise.